 E-Signature Integration - A Key Selection Criteria

-You’ve already invested in digitizing your operational processes, but when a document requires signatures, the process reverts to paper.
-Not only do you lose the end-to-end digital workflow, all the inefficiencies and costs seep back in – errors, re-work, client abandonment, slow response times, and a poor customer experience.
-E-Signature integration into core systems (e.g., customer onboarding, loan origination, policy admin, contract management, HR, and others), eliminates unnecessary steps in your workflows.
-You increase efficiency and enable people to transact in a more efficient manner.
+Many businesses, government agencies, insurers, and financial institutions have invested in digitizing their operational processes, but when the process requires parties to sign documents, the process reverts back to paper, which disrupts the end-to-end digital workflow and allows all the inefficiencies and costs to seep back in.
+This creates errors, re-work, signer abandonment, slow response times, and a poor customer experience.
+Electronic signature integration into core systems (e.g., customer onboarding, loan origination, policy admin, contract management, HR, and others), eliminates unnecessary steps in signing processes, increases efficiency, and enables people to sign anytime, anywhere, and on any device.

-Here are the top things to consider when evaluating e-signature integration options and capabilities for your mobile apps and homegrown, legacy, and third-party systems.
+Here are the top features and functionality to consider when evaluating e-signature integration options and capabilities for your mobile apps and homegrown, legacy, and third-party systems: